Training the Conservation Stewards of Tomorrow

 - Conduct weekly census of 3 newt species at Bouverie Preserve,

-- Study mountain lion research sites with new ACR staff member & big cat expert Dr. Quinton Martins,
+- Study mountain lion research sites with ACR wildlife ecologist & big cat expert Dr. Quinton Martins,

 - Collect & post observations for ACR’s online biodiversity catalog on iNaturalist,